robfatland/nexus/cloud/aws.md

 ## condensed narrative

+Here is [a helpful YouTube lecture](https://youtu.be/RNOxlcaAMpg) on working with AWS Mountpoint.
+The notes below expand on the following procedure, to this end.

 - Establish a Linux working environment; `bash` at least and perhaps `miniconda`
 - If not in place already: Install the AWS command line interface
 - Optional for AWS Virtual Machines